autonomys/subspace-docs/docs/farming-&-staking/wallets/talisman.md

 7. Click the `Add account` button and you will see a multi-tab screen.
 ![step-7](/img/doc-imgs/talisman/Talisman-6.png)

-8. Next click `New Polkadot account` and you will be prompted to choose an account name.
+8. Next click on `New Polkadot account` and you will be prompted to choose an account name.
 ![step-8](/img/doc-imgs/talisman/Talisman-7.png)

 9. After choosing a name and clicking `Create`, you will see some information about your recovery phrase.